Oakwood Preschool Handbook

 Parents who wish to check students out of class for medical, dental or professional appointments must do so through the office.
 Please do not go directly to the classroom.
 The parent must sign the book in the office with the time of departure and/or arrival.
 It is also helpful if a note is sent to the teacher or office prior to the early dismissal.

 In the event of bad weather or other emergencies that may cause a school closing, delay, or early dismissal, the Oakwood City Schools will communicate with parents and students through local media, social media and the District website.
+In the event of a school delay, morning preschool will be closed.
 Please do not call the school.
-You will be called for emergency closings, delays and early dismissal through our One Call Now system.
+You will be called for emergency closings, delays and early dismissal through the District voice notification system.

 Arrangements for students must be made in advance by parents in case of early dismissal.
 PLEASE make arrangements for your child to go to a relative or neighbor’s home if you will not be at home.
 Students may not be able to use the phones in some emergencies and parents may not be able to reach the school because of busy or damaged phone lines.